davin-christino/sm127-art-tool/README.md

 ### 3. LIMITATIONS
 a.
 Skewed ColorRects (parallelograms) are not supported by the game, hence they will look incorrect in-game.

 b.
 The tool cannot detect top level enabled nodes, or nodes with non-standard Z order.
 Please use the node order in the scene tree to layer ColorRects.

-b.
+c.
 There is no equivalent to Sheets Theme colours.
 Not sure if I will implement this, might happen but don't count on it.

 Ask to me (davinchristino) on the 127 discord server for further queries!